provoostkris/z7_nano/hdmi_tx/README.md

 ### Description
-The design include a VGA timing controller and a HDMI encoder for showing some pattern on a display Correct clock frequencies are derived from the local crystal with a fractional PLL>
+The design include a VGA timing controller and a HDMI encoder for showing some pattern on a display Primitives are used :
+- PLL : Correct clock frequencies are derived from the local crystal with a fractional PLL
+- OSERDES : output serializer for driving the TDMS pins ( differential)

 ### I/O(/constraints)
 HDMI connector